aberguecio/platanus-hack-2025/README.md

 ### GET /redoc
 Alternative API documentation (ReDoc) - **Available in development**

-## Telegram Bot Setup
+## Telegram Bot

-**Note:** Your bot calls this API, not the other way around.
-The API doesn't call Telegram directly.
+The Telegram bot is included in the Docker Compose setup and will start automatically.

+**Setup:**
-1. Create bot with @BotFather
+1. Create bot with [@BotFather](https://t.me/botfather) on Telegram
-2. Get bot token
+2. Get bot token with `/newbot`
-3. Configure your bot to POST updates to your webhook endpoint
+3. Add `TELEGRAM_BOT_TOKEN` to your `.env` file
+4. Bot will start automatically with `docker compose up`

+**How it works:**
+- Bot receives messages from users
+- Forwards raw Telegram updates to API at `/webhook`
+- API processes with Claude and responds
+- Bot sends response back to user

 ## Database Migrations